 Conclusion: technology seems to be able to fix almost anything, so we want things to be fixed.
 But we somehow become addicted to this, forgetting that sometimes accepting the way things are is also nice, and creates mental freedom.

 This constant promise of technology to improve your life (however short lived the effect is, until it becomes the norm) creates the impression that we are constantly moving forward, improving lives all over the world.

-But from what I've heard, the average happiness levels remain more or less constant, while technology levels keep increasing.
+The average happiness levels remain more or less constant, while technology levels keep increasing.
 Still, technological progress is often linked almost directly to progress of society.
 And this link is deeply embedded in societies: governments strive to always increase the Gross Domestic Product of their nation.
 Commercials present bigger TVs as a way to happiness.

 I do believe the technological progress is there.
 But I don't agree it should be a synonym for progress as a society.
 Countries with a much lower GDP (per capita) can be a great place to live.
 The cultural values of small societies living in remote places can be much more advanced than the often individual thinking in megacities.

 Very often, for every improvement a technology creates, we silently sacrifice something else.
 Smart phones & internet made us more connected, but slowly erode the "depth" of our social interactions.
 Electric bikes allow us to travel further, but for some eliminate the exercise that would keep them fit.
 This is strongly linked to "known solution, unknown problem": the rewards are immediate, the penalties are postponed (and obscured).
 So you get a very obvious feed of improvements parallel to a hidden feed of setbacks.
 This creates the illusion of continuous progress.

 Conclusion: the coupling of technological progress and societal progress creates the illusion we are constantly improving our lives.